kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 ⚠️ During Code Freeze, pick a successor who has demonstrated the ability and understanding of the process.

-**Usually this is a Docs Lead Shadow that has beenon the team for 2 releases with a desire to continue with the SIG Docs.**
+**Usually this is a Docs Lead Shadow that has been on the team for 2 releases with a desire to continue with the SIG Docs.**

 - Reach out to the person you have in mind and confirm they are able to commit the time and effort for a successful release.
 - Once confirmed, inform the Release Team and the SIG Docs Team.